bsmith89/strain-corr/doc/manuscript/manuscript.md

 found in > 95% of high-quality reference genomes were selected as species marker genes and were used for species depth estimation, quality control, and downstream analyses.

+A table of our marker genes for each of the TODO species analyzed in this study can be obtained from TODO.
+(TODO: Also download this for the workflow quickstart.)

 ### SNP profiling